 - A DS18B20 digital temperature sensor and a 4.7k resistor.
-You can buy both from here, but they are widely available from many electronics websites.
+You can buy the sensor here, and it might be worth grabbing a pack of various resistors too.

 - Some circuit-building accessories.
 I'd recommend using a breadboard and some jumper cables to make the circuit building process as easy as possible.

 [If you decide to buy any of these products, I would greatly appreciate it if you access the listings using the above links - that way, I get a tiny share of the profits at no extra cost to you!]

 The first step is to ensure that your Pi and the associated peripherals are set up.